Discover Siberia and its wilderness on a boat. Join a cruise ship and meet local Yakuts.

 The trip along the Lena River is a voyage through a forgotten land.
 The great Russian taiga, the largest forest in the world, stretches on for miles.
 The Soviet Union tried to conquer it, sending a wave after wave of settlers into the wilderness.
 Nonetheless, most of the few villages and homesteads along the banks are now abandoned.

-The empty, abandoned countryside contrasts with the vibrancy of the company on the boats that people use to cross large distances.
-There are few stores in northern Siberia and the boat is littered with boxes of produce, furniture, floor tiles, and every other conceivable manner of merchandise which the chattering passengers are bringing home.
+The empty, abandoned countryside contrasts with the company's vibrancy on the boats that people use to cross large distances.
+There are few stores in northern Siberia and the boat is littered with boxes of produce, furniture, floor tiles, and every other conceivable manner of merchandise the chattering passengers bring home.

 Every port is a flurry with passengers lowering their goods and themselves into waiting canoes.
-Between stops, the passengers and crew drink, talk, and play cards, watching Lena’s great vistas drift past.
+The passengers and crew drink, talk, and play cards between stops, watching Lena’s great vistas drift past.

 Most of the Siberians are Yakuts, distant cousins of Mongols, as can be seen in their love of fermented mare’s milk.
 They live a life far removed from anything that can be imagined.
 In the winter the ice turns the rivers into highways on which they drive.
 During the brief summer, they leave the villages to hunt and fish.